North Korea puts army on alert, warns U.S. of 'horrible disaster'

-SEOUL North Korea said on Tuesday its military would be put on high alert and be ready to launch operations, stepping up tension after weeks of rhetoric directed against the United States and South Korea, who it accuses of instigating hostility.
+SEOUL North Korea said on Tuesday its military would be put on high alert and be ready to launch operations, stepping up tension after weeks of rhetoric against the United States and South Korea, whom it accuses of instigating hostility.

 Reclusive North Korea has often issued threats to attack the South and the United States but has rarely turned them into action.
-Such hostile rhetoric is widely seen as a means to perpetuate its domestic and international political agenda.
+Such hostile rhetoric is widely seen as a way to push its domestic and international political agenda.

 "The U.S. will be wholly accountable for the unexpected horrible disaster to be met by its imperialist aggression forces' nuclear strike means," the spokesman said in a statement carried by the official KCNA news agency.

+"We've seen this type of rhetoric from North Korea before," State Department spokeswoman Jen Psaki said.
+"Such comments from North Korea will do nothing to end (its) isolation or reduce the costs (it) pays for defying the international community."

-In March, the North declared it was no longer bound by the armistice that ended fighting in the 1950-53 Korean War signed with the United States and China, threatening to use nuclear weapons to attack U.S. and South Korean territories.
+In March, the North declared it was no longer bound by the armistice that ended fighting in the 1950-53 Korean War signed with the United States and China, and threatened to use nuclear weapons to attack U.S. and South Korean territories.

+South Korea's defense ministry said the U.S. ships were taking part in a joint routine maritime search and rescue exercise with the South's navy and said any criticism by North Korea was "wrong".

 The North has defied international warnings not to build nuclear and long-range missiles and is believed to have enough fissile material to build up to 10 nuclear bombs.